National Anthem Comparison

 Translation

-This land is ours, so let it live,
+This land is ours, long live our Sudan

-O sons of Sudan, this is your symbol,
+O sons of the Sudan, this is your symbol —

-It bears the burden and protects your homeland.
+It carries the burden and protects your land.

 Interesting facts